vossisboss/pyconwagtail2024/README.md

     ], use_json_field=True)
 ```

 Save your file and then run the migration commands `python manage.py makemigrations` and `python manage.py migrate`.
 Start up the development server real quick with `python manage.py runserver` then have a look at a blank Blog Page.
 You'll notice that the "body" section now has a row of blocks for you to choose from.
-You can experiment with combining blocks if you want to, but keep in mind that we are most likely going to reset our migrations at least once.
-So don't add any data you care about just yet.